If you remember these board games your childhood was amazing!

 Risk

 a Parker Brothers-produced strategy board game (now a division of Hasbro).
 Winning Moves also sells the original version from 1959.
-The movie was made in 1957 by French filmmaker Albert Lamorisse, and it had its world premiere there.
+French director Albert Lamorisse created the film in 1957, and it had its world premiere there.

 UNO